napframework/nap/docs/doxygen/markdown/01_gettingstarted.md

 ```
 {
+	"Objects" :
+	[
+	    {
       		"Type": "nap::RenderWindow",
       		"mID": "Window",
       		"Width": 1280,
       		"Height": 720,
       		"Title": "NewProject",
-    "Sync": "false"
+    	},
+		{
+      		"Type" : "nap::Scene",
+      		"mID": "Scene",
+      		"Entities" : []
     	}
+	]
+}
 ```

-Now add your own resource, in this case an audio file that is loaded from disk:
+Lets add a new resource: an audio file that is loaded from disk.
+Make sure to add it to the `Objects` array:

 ```
 {